Grand Casino Arena

 Grand Casino Arena (formerly Xcel Energy Center) is a multipurpose arena in Saint Paul, Minnesota, United States.
 It was completed in 2000 and often called "The X" by fans.
 With an official capacity of 17,954, the arena has four spectator levels: one suite level and three for general seating.
-The building is home to the NHL's Minnesota Wild and the Minnesota Frost of the PWHL.
+The building is home to the NHL's Minnesota Wild, the Minnesota Frost of the PWHL, and future Minnesota Forge of Major League Volleyball.

 The arena is owned by the city of Saint Paul and operated by the Wild's parent company, Minnesota Sports & Entertainment.
 It is on the same block of downtown St. Paul as the RiverCentre convention facility, the Roy Wilkins Auditorium, and the Ordway Center for the Performing Arts, and shares a single indoor access area with the RiverCentre and Roy Wilkins Auditorium.